kinow/wrf-sandbox/README.md

 WRF ARW stands for Weather Research and Forecasting (WRF pronounced WORF) Advanced Research WRF (ARW).

+#### Installation

+There is a [Docker container]() for WRF, but the last commit is from years ago, so I will install the files manually.
+First, downloaded from http://www2.mmm.ucar.edu/wrf/users/download/get_sources.html:

+- WRFV4.0.TAR.gz
+- WPSV4.0.TAR.gz

+The page for downloads also includes a link to NOAA's [WRF Portal](https://esrl.noaa.gov/gsd/wrfportal/WRFPortal.html), which appears to support workflow managers.

+**(!)
+It supports batch systems, or Ruby workflow.
+Maybe we could have Cylc added to the list?**

 ## References

 [1] Wikipedia article on WRF https://en.wikipedia.org/wiki/Weather_Research_and_Forecasting_Model